Long Beach State athletics: Water polo

 The Long Beach State women's water polo team competes in the Big West Conference.

 Former varsity sports

 Football

 Long Beach State competed in Division I football for a number of years (1969–91), producing a number of professional players, including Terrell Davis and Mike Horan, among others.
 George Allen, the famed Los Angeles Rams and Washington Redskins coach, had a short one-year tenure at Long Beach State.
 Long Beach State discontinued its football program after the 1991 season due to budget constraints.
 Prior to going Division I in 1969 the football team competed in the old "College Division" of the NCAA from 1955 through 1968.

 Rowing (Crew)

 Long Beach State Rowing, also known as Beach Crew, was initially a varsity sport but has since become a club sport following nationwide changes to the organization of collegiate rowing following the introduction of Title IX.

-Despite its status as a club sport Beach Crew continues to uphold a storied legacy and remains a highly competitive program on the West Coast.

 Non-varsity sports

 In addition to NCAA-sanctioned sports, Long Beach State also fields numerous competitive club sports teams, such as rugby, ice hockey, ultimate, soccer, crew, skiing and many others.